jtylek/EpesiCRM/README.md

 =
 [![SourceForge](https://img.shields.io/sourceforge/dt/epesi.svg)](https://sourceforge.net/projects/epesi)

-<b>EPESI BIM</b> (Business Information Manager) is a fully functional web CRM/ERP application to store, organize, access and share business records.
+<b>Epesi BIM</b> (Business Information Manager) is a fully functional web CRM/ERP application to store, organize, access and share business records.
 Manage your data precisely, flexibly and easily, simplifying internal communication and making work-flow more efficient.

 Thanks to its modular design it can be easily customized by simple installation of additional modules.
-Custom recordets can be created via Admin Panel using GUI tools with full support of __Record Browser CRUD__ engine, like lazy (soft) delete, full record history, dynamic recordsets (new fields can be added on the fly), __Advanced Permission__ access level and automatic view generation.
+Custom recordsets can be created via Admin Panel using GUI tools with full support of __Record Browser CRUD__ engine, like lazy (soft) delete, full record history, dynamic recordsets (new fields can be added on the fly), __Advanced Permission__ access level and automatic view generation.

 ## Included Modules